walquis/git-basics-team-project/docs/prework.md

 # Prework for Collaboration-With-Git Exercise

 This exercise assumes you have ...
-1. Joined a team, and chosen a Project Team Lead
+1. a project team, and a Project Team Lead
-1. A [GitHub](https://github.com){:target="_blank"} account.
+1. a [GitHub](https://github.com){:target="_blank"} account.
 1. Visual Studio Code installed.

 If all that is in place, this prework should only take a few minutes.
 You'll set up a local clone of your team lead's repo (this will be your project repo during class), install the [GitGraph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph){:target="_blank"} plugin, and practice a little with GitGraph by looking around at a sample project team's repo.

 ## Set up your local clone of your project's repo

 1. *Project Team Lead* - Create an empty repo on [github.com](https://github.com){:target="_blank"}, and invite the rest of the team as collaborators to your repo.
-For example's sake, suppose Dex Rodriguez is project team lead, and creates a "cp-git-project" repo in her user space.
+For example's sake, suppose Dex Rodriguez is project team lead, and creates a `cp-git-project` repo in her user space.
 2. *Each Team Member* - `git clone` your team lead's repo to your local machine.
-In the context of the example team lead's 'cp-git-project' repo, the clone URL will look something like https://github.com/drodriguez/cp-git-project.
+In the context of the example team lead's `cp-git-project` repo, the clone URL will look something like `https://github.com/drodriguez/cp-git-project`.

    Run these commands in a Terminal session.
-For best results during this class, I recommend starting Terminal.app separately, rather than running a terminal session within the shell opened by your IDE ("Integrated Development Environment", e.g. Visual Studio Code).
+For consistent results during this class, I recommend starting Terminal.app separately, rather than running a terminal session within the shell opened by your IDE ("Integrated Development Environment", e.g. Visual Studio Code).
 IDE environment-handling adds a layer of complexity that may interfere with our purposes here.
 However, if you know exactly how your IDE manages its shell environment, then go right ahead and use it.

 ```bash
 git config --global pull.rebase false  # Tell git what to do when pulling